pankajgodham/LMS/README.md

-# 🧑‍💼 Job Portal Web Application

-A full-featured Job Portal developed using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)**.
-This project connects **job seekers** and **employers** on a single platform where users can register, post jobs, and apply to open positions.
-The application is designed to be user-friendly, secure, and scalable.
+# 📚 Learning Management System (LMS)

+A modern, scalable **Learning Management System** developed using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
+This LMS allows admins to manage courses and lectures, instructors to publish content, and learners to track their progress and watch course videos in an intuitive UI.

-## 🚀 Features
+## 🚀 Key Features

-### 👥 For Job Seekers:
-- User Registration & Login with JWT authentication
-- Browse jobs by title, location, or category
-- View detailed job descriptions
-- Apply to jobs and track application status
+### 👨‍🎓 Learner Functionality:
-- Update personal profile and resume
+- Browse and enroll in available courses

-### 🧑‍💼 For Employers:
-- Employer registration & secure login
+- Watch video lectures (secure streaming)
+- Track course completion progress
+- Download lecture materials
-- Post, update, and delete job listings
+- Course rating and feedback (optional)

-- View applicants for posted jobs
+### 🧑‍🏫 Instructor/Creator Functionality:
+- Add new courses with description and thumbnails
-- Manage company profile and branding
+- Upload and manage video lectures
+- Publish or unpublish courses
+- Track enrolled students

-### 🌐 General Features:
+### ⚙️ Admin Features:
-- Role-based access control (Admin, Employer, Job Seeker)
-- Responsive UI built with React and Tailwind CSS
-- RESTful APIs using Express.js
-- MongoDB for data storage
+- Manage all users (students & instructors)
-- Form validation and error handling
+- Create, update, and delete courses
+- Analytics dashboard (Total users, courses, views)
-- Admin panel for managing users and jobs
+- Review feedback and reports